learn-co-curriculum/SENG-LIVE-Phase-2-ProjectShowcase/05_side_effects_and_data_fetching/slide.md

 - Examples: Timeouts, subscriptions, event listeners

-- Happens on a couple of occasions:

-  - When the component initially mounts, it will run the cleanup function before the effect function inside `useEffect()`

-  - After a re-render but before the effect function runs again: if there is any cleanup defined, it will run this first
+- How?
+Return a cleanup function from the useEffect callback!

 <!-- slide style="text-align: left;" -->